"NJPCA is committed to its mission of planning, promoting and facilitating equal access to quality health care for individuals and their families."

 ABOUT US

-The New Jersey Primary Care Association (“NJPCA”) represents 23 Community Health Centers and 138 satellite community-based ambulatory healthcare facilities throughout the state of New Jersey.
+The New Jersey Primary Care Association (“NJPCA”) supports the Community Health Centers and the satellite community-based ambulatory healthcare facilities throughout the state of New Jersey.
 Community Health Centers are also known as FQHCs or federally qualified health centers.
-FQHCs are authorized under Section 330(A) of the Public Health Services Act to provide healthcare to the underserved and the uninsured.
+FQHCs are authorized under Section 330(A) of the Public Health Services Act to provide healthcare to populations in their service areas.
 Click here to learn more about FQHCs/Community Health Centers.

 OUR MISSION